 The Los Angeles County Fire Department is responsible for protecting the lives and property of 4 million residents living in 1.23 million housing units in 60 cities, including the City of La Habra in Orange County, and the unincorporated areas of Los Angeles County.

 With nearly 4,000 firefighters, the Los Angeles County Fire Department is responsible for providing fire protection and emergency medical service delivery to 4.1 million residents living in 1.25 million housing units in 59 cities and all unincorporated areas of Los Angeles County, along with the City of La Habra located in Orange County.
-The Fire Department’s service area includes neighborhoods, city centers, commercial districts, sandy beaches, mountain ranges, and more.
+The Fire Department’s service area includes suburban neighborhoods, city centers, commercial districts, sandy beaches, mountain ranges, and more.
 There are 5,000 personnel working within the Fire Department’s emergency and business operations bureaus, including firefighters, dispatchers, lifeguards, nurses, and administrative support.

 Fire & Rescue Resources